githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/3-how-organize-and-automate-your-project.md

 6. Then, make sure to click **Save**.
 Now that you have your priority classification set up, next up you’ll need to classify your issues and pull requests based on priority.

-To do this, select the issue or pull request you want to classify, this in the field row titled Priority, in the drop down field select the priority you want to choose for this particular issue or pull request.
+To do this, select the issue or pull request you want to classify in the field row titled Priority.
+Now, in the drop down field select the priority you want to choose for this particular issue or pull request.

 Repeat for your remaining pull requests and issues.